Q: What do the terms “Diagnostic” and “Treatment” refer to?

 Q: What are my chances for conceiving?

 A: Your doctor will assess all of the diagnostic test results once they have been completed.
-At this time you will meet with him for a consultation.
-Based on these results, he will determine the best treatment plan for you and will be able to give you statistical data/percentages for conceiving.
+At this time you will meet with him/her for a consultation.
+Based on these results, he/she will determine the best treatment plan for you and will be able to give you statistical data/percentages for conceiving.

 Q: My work schedule makes it hard for me to come in for multiple appointments.
 How am I going to get all of this done?

-A: We are open for blood draws at 6:30 am at the Sahara office.
+A: We are open for blood draws at 6:30 am at the Summerlin office.
 Appointments are available Mon-Fri from 7am-4pm.
-In addition, our Henderson office is open Mon-Thurs from 6:30a-5p (6:30a-8:30a for blood draws and ultrasounds).
-We have Saturday hours from 6:30a-12pm at our Sahara location for blood draws and ultrasounds.
+We have Saturday hours from 6:30a-12pm at our Summerlin location for blood draws and ultrasounds.
 We will work around your schedule to accommodate your needs.

 If at any time you have a question, feel free to call our office at 702.254.1777.
 Please know that we answer very personal questions every day.
 Our staff is sensitive to your needs and we are here to help.